How to Build a Workplace Wellness Challenge in 2023

-This behavior change model states that to have effective behavior change an intervention or challenge in this case, must have both reach and impact.
-The behavior change intervention must reach as many people as possible and it must impact their health behaviors.
+The RE-AIM behavior change model states that an effective behavior change intervention, or challenge, in this case, must have both reach and impact.
+The behavior change campaign must reach as many people as possible and it must impact their health behaviors.

-To some, this may sound like just a lot of scientific mumbo-jumbo but this is important.
-To have wide reach, a wellness program must touch every single employee in multiple ways with multiple messages all delivered at the right time.
+To some, this may sound like just a lot of scientific mumbo-jumbo but this is a very well-proven methodology.
+To have a wide reach, a wellness program must touch every single employee in multiple ways, with multiple messages, all of which need to be delivered at the right time.
 Effective reach is nothing more than effective marketing.

-Yes, that also means that you need to leverage technology to give employees every opportunity to participate either through a computer, a mobile device or traditional paper versions of your campaigns.
+How do you garner the most effective reach?
+You need to leverage technology to give employees every opportunity to participate either through a computer, a mobile device, or a tablet.
+To cover all the bases, it’s still a good idea to continue to offer the traditional paper versions for all your wellness campaigns.

-AMSO: One of the Best Wellness Challenge Ideas
+AMSO: One of the Best Workplace Wellness Challenge Ideas

-In addition to having very good reach, corporate wellness challenges must also have a significant impact.
+In addition to having great reach, corporate wellness challenges must also have a significant impact.
 To create effective challenges WellSteps uses the AMSO (Awareness, Motivation, Skills, and Opportunities) behavior change model.

-We changed the “O” in AMSO to include more than just opportunities.
-For us, this part of the model includes policy changes, environmental and social support.
-Rather than call this Opportunities, we just use the work “policy”.
+However, we believe the “O” in AMSO should include more than just opportunities.
+For us, this part of the model includes policy changes, environmental, and social support.
+Rather than calling these Opportunities, we prefer to use the word “policy”.

-The AMSO model guides everything that we do.
-It includes the four components that are essential to every successful wellness challenge.
-We go to great lengths to verify that each of these four components is represented in every single challenge.
+The AMSO model guides everything that we do at WellSteps.
+It includes the four components that are essential to every successful wellness challenge we create.
+We go to great lengths to verify that each of these four components is represented in every single campaign.

-The skills and tools portion is the “how do I do this?” part, and the policy and environment part is a conglomeration of environmental changes, policy and environmental changes, and support from others that all help us to be successful.
+The skills and tools portions are the “how do I do this?” part.
+The policy and environment parts are a conglomeration of environmental changes, policy and environmental changes, and support from others that all work together to help us to be successful.

-Which one do you think is the most powerful and helping people adopt and maintain healthy behaviors?
-The most important part of the behavior change process is actually policy and environment.
+Which one do you think is the most powerful in helping people adopt and maintain healthy behaviors?
+Believe it or not, the most important part of the behavior change process is actually policy and environment.